It is quite unusual that after so many years

 how a solid mass of people pushed me and carried me through the streets of old Ephesos

-– my greatest apprehension when I visit an antique site.
+– my greatest apprehension when I visited an antique site.
 Useless to point out

 that these circumstances were far from ideal and that my perception of this old